Skip to content

 Issue: Browser doesn't open

-Manually navigate to the URL shown in the terminal.
+Try manually navigating to the authentication URL shown in the terminal.

 Issue: Authentication fails